CALL FOR ENTRIES! HOLLYWOOD BLACK FILM FESTIVAL NOW ACCEPTING SUBMISSIONS FOR 2013 FESTIVAL

-Beverly Hills, CA (June 20, 2012) — The Hollywood Black Film Festival (HBFF) — recognized as one of the leading black film festivals — is currently accepting submissions for the 2012 festival, to be held October 25-28, 2012 in Los Angeles, CA. Film submissions will be accepted from June 18 through August 17.
-Script submissions will be accepted June 29 through August 31.
+Beverly Hills, CA (March 15, 2013) — The Hollywood Black Film Festival (HBFF) — recognized as one of the leading black film festivals — is currently accepting submissions for the 2013 festival, to be held October 2-6, 2013 at the Ricardo Mantalban Theater and the W Hollywood Hotel in Hollywood, CA. Film submissions will be accepted from April 1 through July1, 2013.

 HBFF welcomes narrative features, shorts, student and documentary films for its competitive program.
 This year HBFF is pleased to announce a new category for Webseries.
 Feature-length scripts are also accepted for the separate HBFF Storyteller Competition.

 For FAQS about submitting your FILM, please visit: http://www.hbff.org/?p=787

 For FAQS about submitting your SCRIPT, please visit: http://www.hbff.org/?p=792

 All films submitted must have been completed after September 1, 2011.